 Curated by Professor N. C. Stampolidis and art historian, Olivier Berggruen.

-Why Athens Tip: FREE guided tours will take place from 26 June, every Wednesday at 12.30pm (English), Thursday at 6:30pm (Greek) and Sunday at 12.30pm (Greek). *Arrive one hour prior to register.
+Why Athens Tip: FREE guided tours take place every Wednesday at 12.30pm (English), Thursday at 6:30pm (Greek), Saturday at 2:30pm (Greek) and Sunday at 12.30pm and 2:30pm (Greek). *Arrive one hour prior to register.
 Included with price of general admission.

 Find more events on in Athens.